AI21 Labs models

 Jamba 1.5 Large

-With the SSM-Transformer hybrid architecture and a 256,000 context window, Jamba 1.5 Large efficiently solves a variety of text generation and text comprehension enterprise use cases.
-Jamba 1.5 Large has 94 B active parameters and 398 B total parameters lead to highly accuracy in responses.
+With its SSM-Transformer hybrid architecture and a 256,000 token context window, Jamba 1.5 Large efficiently handles a variety of text generation and comprehension use cases.
+With 94 B active parameters and 398 B total parameters, Jamba 1.5 Large is designed for highly accurate responses.

 Go to the Jamba 1.5 Large model card

-Use AI21 Labs models
+Use the models

-• For Jamba 1.5 Mini, use jamba-1.5-mini@001.
+• For Jamba 1.5 Mini, use jamba-1.5-mini

-• For Jamba 1.5 Large, use jamba-1.5-large@001.
+• For Jamba 1.5 Large, use jamba-1.5-large

 We recommend that you use the model versions that include a suffix that starts with an @ symbol because of the possible differences between model versions.
 If you don't specify a model version, the latest version is always used, which can inadvertently affect your workflows when a model version changes.